-Emphasis on Research, Education, and Convening:
+Emphasis on Research, Education, and Engagement:

-The agenda for ESI-PEP includes all three activity areas of MIT ESI:
+The agenda for ESI-PEP includes all three activity themes of MIT ESI:

 - 1. Research: projects are chosen by the ESI-PEP Faculty Council, with inputs from the Supporting Members.
 Industrial sponsorship with commercial IP-licensing rights are available for appropriate research topics. - 2.
 Education: An important priority for ESI-PEP is our impact on the MIT curriculum and the involvement of undergraduate students through class projects, Undergraduate Research Opportunities (UROP), the MIT Independent Activity Period (IAP), etc. - 3.
-Convening: ESI-PEP conducts regular workshops and other events to bring together MIT and outside communities around our agenda and its broader issues.
+Engagement: ESI-PEP conducts regular workshops and other events to bring together MIT and outside communities around our agenda and its broader issues: science, technology, public policy, social impact, collaboration between the public and private sectors.

-Multi-Disciplinary and Systemic Agenda:
+Multi-disciplinary and systemic agenda:

-ESI-PEP is organized around five distinct research areas which are highly inter-dependent and address questions of science, engineering, public policy and consumer behavior:
+ESI-PEP is organized around five distinct research areas which are highly inter-dependent and address questions of science, engineering, public policy, corporate and consumer behavior: